spinastro/cluster_membership_analysis/README.md

 <img src="image_cluster.jpg" width="300" height="300">

-I used billions of data provided by the [Gaia spacecraft](https://www.cosmos.esa.int/web/gaia/the-mission) and Machine Learning algorithms to identify members of stellar clusters.
+I use billions of data provided by the [Gaia spacecraft](https://www.cosmos.esa.int/web/gaia/the-mission) and Machine Learning algorithms to identify members of stellar clusters.